christianwach/Featured-Comments/README.md

 **License:** GPLv2 or later<br/>
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Lets admins add "featured" or "buried" css class to selected comments.
-Handy to highlight comments that add value to your post.
-Also includes a dedicated widget for showing recently featured comments.
+A WordPress plugin that adds a "featured" or "buried" CSS class and meta value to selected comments.

 ## Description

+This is an updated fork of the seemingly-abandoned "Featured Comments" plugin by Pippins Plugins, which itself seems to be a fork of a plugin called "Easy Featured Comments".

-Lets the admin add "featured" or "buried" css class to selected comments.
+Lets the admin add "featured" or "buried" CSS class and meta value to selected comments.
 Handy to highlight comments that add value to your post.

-This plugin makes use of the meta_query option added in WordPress 3.5 to the WP_Comment_Query class, so it is no longer compatible with earlier versions of WordPress.
+Also includes a widget for showing recently featured comments.

 ## Installation